strapi/documentation/docs/developer-docs/latest/development/custom-fields.md

 | `type`                         | The data type the custom field will use           | `String` |

 ::: note
-Currently, custom fields can not add new data types to Strapi and must use existing, built-in Strapi data types described in the [models' attributes](/developer-docs/latest/development/backend-customization/models.md#model-attributes) documentation.
-Special data types unique to Strapi, such as relation, media, component, or dynamic zone data types, can not be used in custom fields.
+Currently, custom fields cannot add new data types to Strapi and must use existing, built-in Strapi data types described in the [models' attributes](/developer-docs/latest/development/backend-customization/models.md#model-attributes) documentation.
+Special data types unique to Strapi, such as relation, media, component, or dynamic zone data types, cannot be used in custom fields.
 :::

 ::: details Example: Registering an example "color" custom field on the server: